Rajasree: Film industry

 Rajsree first appeared as a child artiste in the Tamil film Naga Devadhai in 1956.
 She worked as child artiste in films like Bhaktha Ambarisha (1959) and Mangalyam (1960) in Telugu, Aasha Sundari (1960) in Kannada, Petraval Kanda Peruvazhvu (1960) and Baktha Sabari (1960) in Tamil.
-She debuted as a young heroin in Telugu film Nitya Kalyanam Paccha Thoranam in 1960 opposite another debutante Hero Ramakrishna (Telugu actor).
+She debuted as a young heroin in Telugu film Nitya Kalyanam Paccha Thoranam in 1960 opposite another debutante hero Ramakrishna.
 She acted as the supporting young heroine with the Malayalam film Bharya (1962).
 Her character was named Gracy.
 With the success of her debut Malayalam film, Rajsree was always credited throughout her Malayalam film career as Gracy.
 Some of her famous Malayalam movies include Kadalamma (1963), Rebecca (1963), Pazhassi Raja (1964) and Shakuntala (1965).
 However, she was cast only as supporting and second lead actress in Tamil films like Sengamala Theevu (1962), Nichaya Thaamboolam (1962), Thendral Veesum (1962), Kalai Arasi (1963), Yarukku Sondham (1963) and Kattu Maina (1963) in the period 1962 to 1963.
 Her portrayal as the courtesean Madhavi in the film Poompuhar brought her new recognition as supporting actress in 1964.
 It was the film Kadhalikka Neram Illai in 1964, which made her a household name as the main lead heroine.
 She started receiving more Tamil films from 1964 onward.

 However, she continued to be very selective as far as her choice of doing Malayalam movies was concerned.
 Her notable films in Malayalam as the lead heroine include Jail (1966), Kadamattathachan (1966), Anarkali (1966), Udhyogastha (1967), Karutha Rathrikal (1967), Kadal (1968), Dial 2244 (1968), Urangatha Sundary (1969), Sree Guruvayoorappan (1972), Sreemurukan and Devi Kanyaakumaari (1974).
 She did about 30 movies in Malayalam.
 Her last Malayalam film was Vishwaroopam (1978).

 It was the Tamil comic classic, Kaadhalikka Neramillai, that catapulted Rajasree to national fame.
 She quoted in an interview "When I got a call from such a big banner as Chitralaya asking me to be present at the studio the next morning, I couldn't believe my ears.
 Many artistes had been considered for the role, I had heard.
 The song, "Anubavam Pudhumai", was the sequence that was shot first.
 They liked it and I did the film,".
 Rajasree went on to play the same role in Telugu with Akkini Nageswara Rao and in Hindi with Shashi Kapoor — she was the only one to repeat the role in the remakes.
 She quoted in interview "I remember Nagesh pulling my leg often shouting out "Dhigilazhagi" whenever I was on the sets,".
 Hence both during the shooting of Bama Vijayam and every time she met actor Nagesh, he would always call her as Dhiglazhagi as in the film, a thief refers to her by that name.